Oliver-Wei/CSCI4611/worksheets/a6_harold.md

    pass in a *reference* to this variable.
 For example:

 ```
-// Declare output parameter `t`
+// Declare output parameter `x`
-float t;
+float x;

 // Call someFunction with output parameter
-someFunction(&t);
+someFunction(&x);

-// t now has the value set by someFunction
+// x now has the value set by someFunction
 ```

-   Using the variables declared from the previous steps, write a code snippet that captures the return value of the sphere intersection test, as well as the `t` value and the `point` where the ray intersects the sphere.
+   Using the variables declared from the previous steps, write a code snippet that captures the return value of the sphere intersection test, as well as the `x` value and the `point` where the ray intersects the sphere.

 ```
 // Declare output parameters

-bool intersects = eyeThroughMouse.IntersectSphere(Point3(0, 0, 0), 1500.0, &t, point)
+bool intersects = eyeThroughMouse.IntersectSphere(Point3(0, 0, 0), 1500.0, &x, point)
 ```